 On Sunday, Manchester United’s home match against Liverpool was cancelled due to fan protests against the Glazer ownership.

 I was pained the match was cancelled.
 United is in such fine fettle.
 Sunday was an opportunity to drive kryptonite-tipped and plutonium-coated nails into Liverpool’s ‘Top-4’ coffin.
 Condemn them to wallow in the Europa muck with Outer Mongolia FC and Borat Kazakhstan.
 They dodged a bullet.
-But the bullet has their name on it.
+But the bullet has their name.
 It’ll home.

 We have a lot to be aggrieved about.
-There is the greedy Glazer family.
+The greedy Glazer family for one.
 These geezers see Manchester United only as a nest egg.
 When they bought the club in 2005, the club had zero debt.
 Fast forward to 2021 and we are in a debt of £526m.
 This is after paying over £500m in interest.
 These blokes haven’t put a nickel of their money in the club.
 All they do is take.
 Recently, they paid out £122m as dividends to their apparently penurious selves.

 Look, I get it.
 The Glazers bought United as a business, not as a football club.
 Trophies mean diddly squat to them.

-The problem is, United was an attractive buy because of the ginormous brand equity and successes of the club.
+The problem is, United was an attractive acquisition for them in the first place because of the ginormous brand equity and successes of the club.
 We had and still have a huge (and monetizable) global following.
 Our consistent success on the pitch led sponsors to beat a path to Old Trafford.
 We have the biggest club stadium in the country.
 In essence, United minted money.
-This inevitably became our undoing because the glitter attracted the attention of marauders from outer space.
-These Glazer are plundering the club and killing the golden goose.
-I can’t understand it.
+This inevitably became our undoing because the glitter attracted marauders from outer space.
+But I don’t understand it.
+The Glazers are plundering and killing the golden goose.
 It’s either they are incredibly dumb, or they are secret agents of Liverpool.

-And there is that Ed and his cohorts.
+And there is Ed and his cohorts.
 Commercially savvy, Ed Woodward.
-The bloke can sniff out a dirty penny faster than a bloodhound.
+The bloke can sniff out a penny faster than a bloodhound.
 But that’s all Ed cares about.
-The business and not the football side of things.
-The bean counter probably can’t tell the difference between a left and right-back.
+The business side of things.
+He probably can’t tell the difference between a left and right-back.
 “Remind me again, Ole.
 Why can’t Maguire be a striker?”

 We are also aggrieved because of the gradual but visible descent of Manchester United into mediocrity.
 The last time we won the league was 2013.
 The last time we were in the semi-final of the Champions League was 2011.
 Worse, we were alive to witness Liverpool win the Champions League again in 2019 and finally win the league in 2020.
-It was a nightmare that came to pass.
 Now, Manchester City is a dreaded adversary and is boasting more trophies than the devil has sinners.
 It’s pathetic.